ansys/pymapdl/doc/source/user_guide/krylov.rst

 Call the
 :func:`gensubspace <ansys.mapdl.core.krylov.KrylovSolver.gensubspace>`
-method, to create the Krylov subspace:
-Build a subspace of size / dimension 10 and at a frequency of 500 Hz.
+method to create the Krylov subspace and build a subspace of size/dimension 10 at a frequency of 500 Hz:

 .. code:: py